harmslab/topiary/docs/source/installation.rst

 ========================================

 .. note::
-  A conda-forge package is in the works.
-These instructions describe that installation mechanism.
-For now, please use the instructions from the :ref:`Install from source<install-source-section>` below.
+  A conda-forge package is in the works that will make this a single-line conda command (:code:`conda install topiary-asr -c conda-forge`).
+Stay tuned.

 We recommend using conda to install topiary on all operating systems.
 (Some system-specific instructions for installation of wrapped software packages